Page Update: 21 Feb 2024

-A 1×6 classroom block is currently under construction at Jumbe Secondary School.
+New classroom block under construction at Jumbe Secondary School

 Desks for New School Hall at Mfuwe Secondary